pedestrian-dynamics-HM/vadere/Documentation/dataprocessing-api.md

 }
 ```

-As you can see in this example, there is a possibility to use a processor's data as source for a new computation.
+As you can see in this example, there is a possibility to use a dataProcessor's data as source for a new computation.
 That means that data does not have to be computed multiple times.
-Here, the velocity processor uses positions from the positions processor to calculate the velocity.
+Here, the velocity dataProcessor uses positions from the positions dataProcessor to calculate the velocity.

 The output file is saved in the projects' output' folder of the scenario run (with a timestamp), e.g. in _output/RiMEA-4_2016-09-12_12-36-40.341_.